 Disclaimer: This content is intended for informational and entertainment purposes.
 Please consult with a lawyer before making any legal decisions about your business.

 If we’re honest, dropshipping is a pretty sweet gig.
 You don’t have to worry about stocking, shipping, or storing products.
-When you sell other people’s products as a dropshipper, you’re able to take a cut and let most of your business run on autopilot.
+When you sell other people’s products as a dropshipper, you can take a cut and let most of your business run on autopilot.

 That sounds great, right?